bharatbalothia/wcelab-s4s-testdata-engine/README.md

 - It maps one of the original data's attribute to test data's location id
 - It then aggregates by part number and location id to calculate inventory position

+## Setup

+Refer to "Get Started" section on [pandas-amex-match](https://github.ibm.com/wcelab/pandas-amex-match) project on how to set up the environment for a Jupyter Notebook development environment.

+## Where is the code?

+[testdata-generator.ipynb](./blob/master/testdata-generator.ipynb) is the only code.
+[data_source](https://github.ibm.com/wcelab/s4s-testdata-engine/tree/master/data_source) folder contains original test data to be repurposed.